Processing DC2 data with the AP Pipelines

 Processing Data with the AP Pipelines

-To visualize this pipeline, you may wish to use pipetask build, e.g.,
+To visualize a pipeline, you may wish to use pipetask build, e.g.,

 Performing difference imaging and making an APDB